 myhotels Brighton is a sexy design hotel with 80 curvaceous guestrooms by renowned New York interior architect Karim Rashid.
 Try the “Carousel” penthouse suite where in-room amenities include a sleek 4-poster bed, free-standing bathtub, luxurious tiled steam room and a 300-year-old vintage carousel horse!

 If you want to stay close to the gay scene, you can’t get much better than Amsterdam Hotel and Bar.
 Located in the heart of Kemp Town, this hotel, restaurant, gay bar and sauna is itself a Brighton gay hotspots.
 The large seafront terrace is a prime hangout during summer afternoons.

 A gay-owned 4-star bed & breakfast, Hudsons has comfortable en-suite rooms, a charming conservatory-breakfast room and a small private garden.
 Located on a quiet street in Kemp Town, it’s a TripAdvisor favourite.

 DATES FOR YOUR DIARY

 One of the biggest Pride festivals in the UK, Brighton Pride attracts hundreds of thousands of visitors in August every year.
 Now a full weekend affair, the main day sees a huge parade through the city, followed by a massive party in Preston Park with a music stage, dance and cabaret tents.
 The Pride Village Party keeps the street party going all weekend.

 Britain’s bear community comes out to play for Brighton Bear Weekender.
 Held annually in June, this increasingly popular date for bears and cubs comprises a range of pub events, picnics and parties.

 Brighton is situated on the south coast of England, less than an hour by train from London.
-Approximately halfway between London and Brighton, London Gatwick Airport is served by numerous international airlines including British Airways, Virgin Atlantic and EasyJet.
+London Gatwick Airport is approximately halfway between London and Brighton, and is served by numerous international airlines.